Michael Dukakis Public Service Internship

 - An official copy of the student’s current academic transcript.

 - A letter of recommendation from a faculty sponsor.

-For further information or questions, please contact Matthew Roy, Assistant Vice Chancellor for Civic Engagement.
+For further information or questions, please contact Dr. Matthew Roy, Assistant Vice Chancellor for Career and Civic Engagement.